 Butternut Squash Soup Recipe with Crushed Jalapeño-Garlic Olive Oil

-- 6 to 8 cups of chicken broth, preferably organic or free range
+- 6 to 8 cups of vegetable or chicken broth, preferably organic or free range

 - 1 butternut squash, peeled and cut in half

 - ½ to 1 cup chopped onion

 - Olive oil (to sauté) – EVOO or spicy olive oil